 In most of the living organisms, protease enzymes are essential for digestion and absorption of proteins.

-Proteases are found in all the living organisms, e.g. bacteria, algae, plants and animals and in some of the viruses too.
+Proteases or proteolytic enzymes are found in all living organisms, e.g. bacteria, algae, plants and animals and in some of the viruses too.
 They are involved in the catabolism and digestion of proteins and also in cell signalling.

 Protease Enzyme Types